Climate variability from the El Niño and La Niña phenomenon is sometimes challenging to explain to non-scientific audiences, especially children.

 Global Effects of El Nino

-Andrew Freedman in his article, “Super El Niño events may become more frequent as the climate warms” explains:
+Andrew Freedman, in his article, “Super El Niño events may become more frequent as the climate warms”, explains:

-- “Climate change is reshaping the evolution and intensity of El Niño events in a way that favours the occurrence of more “super” El Niños” from an article citing a study that examined 33 El Niño event from 1901 to 2017.
+- “Climate change is reshaping the evolution and intensity of El Niño events in a way that favours the occurrence of more “super” El Niños” from an article citing a study that examined 33 El Niño events from 1901 to 2017.

-- According to the study, El Niño is forming and peaking in the Western Pacific where waters are naturally warmer, which could escalate the event.
-Consequently, the study observes that climate change is warming the Western Pacific more than the Central Pacific which can strengthen trade winds blowing from the eastern side to the western side of the Pacific.
+- According to the study, El Niño is forming and peaking in the Western Pacific, where waters are naturally warmer, which could escalate the event.
+Consequently, the study observes that climate change is warming the Western Pacific more than the Central Pacific, which can strengthen trade winds blowing from the eastern side to the western side of the Pacific.
 The warming trend will lead to more frequent Central pacific-based El Niños and intense El Niño coming from the Western Pacific.